 (Or so the cities argued.)
 Periodically, these bans have been enacted, then rescinded ever since then.
 Companies manufacturing the appliances have been quite successful at fighting such ordinances.

 Today, roughly 50% of all American home are equipped with garbage disposals, a much higher percentage than any other developed country.
 Canada, for example, has only 3% of homes with garbage disposals.

 Almost from the beginning, people have tried o use garbage disposals as a liquid garbage can to get rid of all manner of materials not suited for this method.
 Although most people now do know that the machine is for food items only, it might surprise you to know that there is quite a list of food items that should NOT be flushed down the drain through your garbage disposer:

-- Rice and pasta- No matter how much water you run or how long you run the appliance, you can never break rice or pasta down small enough.
-Both items swell when they are in contact with water, so the small pieces will eventually gather in the trap and swell until it is closed.
+- Rice and pasta.
+No matter how much water you run or how long you run the appliance, you can never break down rice or pasta small enough to effectively go down the drain.
+Both items swell when they are in contact with water, so the small pieces will eventually gather in the trap and swell until it clogs.

-- Animal bones- The garbage disposal is just not strong enough to break these down small enough to fit through.
-Animal bones are the most common thing that jams disposals.
+- Animal bones.
+The garbage disposal is just not strong enough to break bones down into small enough pieces to fit through the drain.
+Animal bones are the most common item that jams disposals.

-- Egg shells- Despite what you may have heard, egg shells do not sharpen disposal blades.
-I’m not even sure how someone would think that would work.
+- Egg shells.
+Despite what you may have heard, egg shells do not sharpen disposal blades.
 Mostly they just end up clogging the line.